sloutmyv/tradingview-flask-app/README.md

 ```

 First create a simple app "app.py" returning "Hello World" localy.
-Attention, ne pas laisser debug=True en production.
+-->  Attention, ne pas laisser debug=True en production.

 To run app.py
 ```
 python3 app.py
 ```
-Set some html templates with inheritence and redirection.
+Write some html templates with inheritence and redirection.
+Create static file for image and css
-Next step : set bootstrap and make a landing page.
+Set bootstrap and make a base page using jinja syntax.

+--> Deal with POST REQUEST